Charles Robert Austin – Bass-Baritone

 Mr. Austin can be heard on several recordings including Deems Taylor’s Peter Ibbetson and The Execution of Stepan Razin with the Seattle Symphony / Schwarz for Naxos; as Praise-God Tweke Merry Mount by Hanson also for Naxos; The Eternal Road ( Kurt Weill ) with the Berlin Radio Symphony for Milken Archives; the benchmark recording of Menotti’s The Consul as the Secret Police Agent for Chandos Records; Haydn’s opera La Fedelta Premiata as the High Priest Melibeo for Arabesque Classics; and as The Jailer in Tosca with Riccardo Muti conducting the Philadelphia Symphony Orchestra for Phillips Classics.

-Engagements this season include Dr. Grenvil La Traviata for Seattle Opera; and further performances of Walton’s Belshazzar’s Feast; Beethoven’s Ninth Symphony; Verdi’s Requiem; and Handel’s Messiah.
+Recent and upcoming engagements include Warden George Benton Dead Man Walking for Vancouver Opera, Canada; Dr. Grenvil La Traviata for Seattle Opera; Duke Bluebeard Bluebeard’s Castle with the Virginia Symphony Orchestra; and performances of Walton’s Belshazzar’s Feast; Brahms’ A German Requiem, Beethoven’s Ninth Symphony; Verdi’s Requiem; and Handel’s Messiah.